silvacms/documentation/source/silva/contents/forms.rst

 On line 1, we create the edit form by inheriting from :py:class:`~zeam.form.silva.SMIEditForm`.
-Like for the add form, this class will be read by :term:`Grok` and register as an :term:`SMI` edit form for you content.
+Like for the add form, this class will be read by :term:`Grok` and registered as a :term:`SMI` edit form for you content.
 Like for the add form, the class *needs* to have a docstring to be published (Zope 2 requirement).

 On line 4, we use the :term:`Grok directive` :py:func:`grok.context`
 to associate our edit form to our content.
-We don't change here the name of the form using the :term:`Grok directive` :py:func:`grok.name`, which by default is ``tab_edit`` (default :term:`SMI` edit form name).
+We don't change the name of the form using the :term:`Grok directive` :py:func:`grok.name`, which by default is ``tab_edit`` (default :term:`SMI` edit form name).

 On line 6, we define which fields will be edited.
-Unlike for the add form, we didn't used :py:interface:`~silva.core.conf.interfaces.ITitledContent`, we only used our content fields (``name``, ``comment`` and ``email``).
+Unlike the add form, we didn't used :py:interface:`~silva.core.conf.interfaces.ITitledContent`, we only used our content fields (``name``, ``comment`` and ``email``).